Shallow and Deep Copy

 The following diagram depicts what happens, if one of the elements of a sublist will be changed: Both the content of lst1 and lst2 are changed.

-Using the Method deepcopy from the Module copyA solution to the described problems provides the module "copy".
+Using the Method deepcopy from the Module copyA solution to the described problems is to use the module "copy".
 This module provides the method "copy", which allows a complete copy of a arbitrary list, i.e. shallow and other lists.

 The following script uses our example above and this method: